Food allergy: Common food allergies

 Allergic reactions are abnormal immune responses that develop after exposure to a given food allergen.
 Food allergens account for about 90% of all allergic reactions.
-The most common food allergens include milk, eggs, peanuts, tree nuts, fish, shellfish, soy, and wheat, which are referred to as "the big eight".
-In April of 2021, President Joe Biden signed the FASTER Act into law.
-This landmark food allergy law recognizes sesame as the ninth mandatory food label allergen.
-It also encourages research that will improve the quality of life for food allergy families, and that could potentially lower the rates of future food allergies.
+The most common food allergens include milk, eggs, peanuts, tree nuts, fish, shellfish, soy, and wheat, which are referred to as "the big eight", and are required by US law to be on labels of foods that contain those foods.
+In April 2021, President Biden signed the FASTER Act into law.
+This recognized sesame as the ninth US mandatory food label allergen.

 Peanuts, a member of the legume family, are one of the most common food allergens that induce reactions in both children and adults.
 Affecting about 2% of the Western population, peanut allergies tend to cause more severe reactions and anaphylaxis than other food allergies.
 Tree nuts, including almonds, brazil nuts, cashews, coconuts, hazelnuts, macadamia nuts, pecans, pistachios, pine nuts, and walnuts, are also common allergens.
 Affected individuals may be sensitive to one particular tree nut or many different ones.
 Peanuts and seeds, including sesame seeds and poppy seeds, can be processed to extract oils, but trace amounts of protein may also elicit an allergic reaction.
 Peanut and tree nut allergies are lifelong conditions for the majority of those affected, although evidence shows that ~20% of those with peanut allergies and 9% of those with tree nut allergies may outgrow them.